Randy Arozarena Player Props: Rays vs. Rangers

 Randy Arozarena At The Plate

-- Arozarena has nine doubles, two triples, 16 home runs and 48 walks while batting .277.
+- Arozarena is batting .275 with nine doubles, two triples, 16 home runs and 48 walks.

-- He ranks 36th in batting average, 10th in on base percentage, and 50th in slugging among qualified batters in MLB.
+- Among qualifying batters, he ranks 38th in batting average, while his on-base percentage ranks 10th and he is 53rd in slugging.

-- Arozarena has picked up a hit in 63.7% of his 91 games this season, with at least two hits in 28.6% of those games.
+- In 63.0% of his 92 games this season, Arozarena has picked up at least one hit.
+He's also had 26 multi-hit games.

-- Arozarena has had at least one RBI in 36.3% of his games this season (33 of 91), with more than one RBI 13 times (14.3%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Arozarena has driven home a run in 34 games this season (37.0%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.